akkadotnet/akka.net/docs/articles/remoting/transports.md

 ## What are Transports?
 Transports in Akka.Remote are abstractions on top of actual network transports, such as TCP and UDP sockets, and in truth transports have pretty simple requirements.

+> [!WARNING]
+> Due to a bug in the remoting serializer, you __can not__ mix v1.4.20 - v1.4.25 systems with __older__
+> version of Akka.NET. v1.4.26 and above will need a special setting in order for it to work properly
+> with v1.4.19 and below.
+Please read [Running Mixed Version of Akka.NET](xref:remote-transports#running-mixed-version-of-akka.net)
+> for more information.

 > [!NOTE]
 > Most of the information below are things you, as an Akka.NET user, do not need to care about 99% of the time.
 Feel free to skip to the [Akka.Remote's Built-in Transports](#akkaremotes-built-in-transports) section.